pvlang/reference/expressions.md

 - [DECIMAL_DIGIT] = [0..9]
 - [HEXADECIMAL_DIGIT] = [0..9 | A..F | a..f]

-There is no negative integer literals.
+There are no negative integer literals.
-However, if the unary `-` operator is applied to only a literal, they merge into a negative literal.
-This way overflow checking at integer literals can be implemented properly.

 ### Floating point literals